C-o-m-o-n/fake_profile/docs/index.rst

   print(likes)
   print(retweets)

-Refer to the :ref:`Usage` section for more detailed examples and use cases.
+Refer to the Usage section for more detailed examples and use cases.

 Further Reading
 ---------------

-- For more detailed examples, see the :ref:`Usage` section.
+- For more detailed examples, see the Usage section.
-- Learn about the underlying concepts in the :ref:`Concepts` section.
+- Learn about the underlying concepts in the Concepts section.
-- See the :ref:`Installation` section for help with installation.
+- See the Installation section for help with installation.

 Indices and tables
 ==================